cvs-health/testilo/README.md

 ### Invocation

-There are two ways to use the `score` module.
+There are two ways to invoke the `score` module.

 #### By a module